SenghorLONTSI/JavaMemory/README.md

 ### Images

-images and icons are from several sources on Google
+images and icons are from several sources on Google.

 ### Acknowledgements